Gardiner Expressway: Planning

 The route to the north of the CNE grounds followed a Hydro-electric right-of-way beside the railway tracks to the north of the Exhibition, using approximately 10 acre of CNE land, and requiring the removal of the original Dufferin Gate and the demolition of two other CNE buildings.
 To make up for the loss of lands, Metro infilled into Lake Ontario to the breakwater.

 East of the CNE grounds, the inland route proposed to fly over Fort York with a westbound on-ramp from Bathurst Street directly over the fort.
 Opposition from historical societies and the City of Toronto came to a head when the city refused to transfer the land to Metro Toronto.
 Gardiner himself and George O. Grant, the Metro Roads Commissioner, at first opposed the re-routing of the highway around the fort as it would mean a "greater than six-degree curve" in the highway, necessitating drivers to slow down.
 Gardiner rescinded his opposition to the change in March 1958 after visiting the site with a delegation from the City and historical societies.
 In 1959, Fort York was again under threat.
 A proposal was published to link Highway 400 to the Gardiner to meet in the vicinity of the fort.
 Gardiner proposed that Metro Toronto and the City share the costs of relocating the fort to the waterfront.
 In the end, the fort was not moved, the westbound on-ramp from Bathurst Street was cancelled, no interchange was built in the area and the Highway 400 extension was never approved.
-The Gardiner passes over some of the fort's property, and its width is wider in the area to provide for a possible connection with the 400.
-The highway is also extra high to allow for possible multiple interchanges.